thu-vu92/audio_analyzer_assemblyai/README.md

 # audio_analyzer_assemblyai
-Project video on my Youtube channel about building an audio content analyzer dashboard.
+This is the source code for a roject video on my Youtube channel about building an audio content analyzer dashboard.

+Link to video tutorial: https://www.youtube.com/watch?v=B11nK1QCPRA&t=547s